ThiagoMartinsThome/Command_Line/Exercises.md

 ## Working with compressed Files:

-1.Go to ~/Data/us_dot/otp.
+1. Go to ~/Data/us_dot/otp.
 Show the content of one of the files.
-2.Use head/tail together with zcat command.
+2. Use head/tail together with zcat command.
 Any difference in time execution?
-3.Compress “optd_por_public.csv” with bzip2 and then extract from the compressed file all the lines starting with MAD (hint: use bzcat and grep)
+3. Compress “optd_por_public.csv” with bzip2 and then extract from the compressed file all the lines starting with MAD (hint: use bzcat and grep)
-4.(On_Time_On_Time_Performance_2015_1.zip): What are the column numbers of columns having “carrier” in the name ? (don't count!) (hint: we have seen this )
+4. (On_Time_On_Time_Performance_2015_1.zip): What are the column numbers of columns having “carrier” in the name ? (don't count!) (hint: we have seen this )
-5.(On_Time_On_Time_Performance_2015_1.zip) Print to screen, one field per line, the header and first line of the T100 file, side by side.
+5. (On_Time_On_Time_Performance_2015_1.zip) Print to screen, one field per line, the header and first line of the T100 file, side by side.

 ### Solution: